Sasha

 • Process-relational philosophy

-Quahe’s PhD research is situated in the TransMod Project, which aims to build models of, with and for sustainability transformations, and is funded by the European Research Council (ERC).
-She is also part of the SES-LINK team, which explores interactions in social-ecological systems.
+Quahe’s PhD research is part of the TransMod Project, which aims to build models of, with and for sustainability transformations, funded by the European Research Council (ERC).

-Quahe has previously worked with research on translating Planetary Boundaries science to a business context, with a focus on improving monitoring of primary sectors’ environmental impacts.
-Her other work has addressed plural valuation of nature using the Nature Futures Framework, and the representation of seaweed as a climate ‘solution’.
+In sustainability research, Quahe has worked with translating Planetary Boundaries science to a business context, with a focus on improving monitoring of primary sectors’ environmental impacts.
+She has worked on a project using the Nature Futures Framework for plural nature values, highlighting the need for more relational values.
+She has worked with researchers to advance a critical perspective on representations of seaweed as a climate ‘solution’, arguing against technological ‘quick fixes’ that do not address root causes of unsustainability.

 Key publications